-- Proof of identity certified unless the person visits the Dutch notary or our office (colour copy passport, national identity card (only allowed for EU nationals).
+- Proof of identity unless the individual shareholder visits the Dutch notary or our office (colour copy passport, national identity card (only allowed for EU nationals).

-- Proof of residential address, no more than 2 months old, certified (gas/electricity bill or credit/debit card bank statement )
+- Proof of residential address, no more than 2 months old, certified (utility bill or bank statement )

 - If you have corporate directors or shareholders then the extract of the Registrar of Companies, showing the authorised persons, must be delivered (notarised), as well as the Articles of the corporate body, and a Legal Opinion on the current authorities and legal structure

 - Rental agreement of your office or Flexi-desk.

 How long does it take to establish a Dutch BV?

 The total incorporation procedure for a Dutch BV can normally be completed in 5-10 business days.